U.S. construction industry trends: Beyond digital transformation

 So it’s not good news across the board.

-With increased spending on the horizon but limited resources, these are interesting times for the U.S. construction industry.
+With increased spending on the horizon but limited resources, these are interesting times when we’re seeing shifts in U.S. construction industry trends.
 There’s a lot to be won, but the way forward isn’t always clear.

 However, the need for efficiency is obvious.
 And, luckily, technological advancements provide the answer.
-Here are key digital transformation trends that can help your company thrive.
+Here are some key digital transformation trends for 2019 that can help your company thrive, too.

 1. Building Information Modeling (BIM)